 Built in 1969, the gym was named in honor of Coach and Instructor Lauretta Taylor.
 It was previously known as the Women's Gym. $618,000

 Originally known as the Physical Plant Building $82,000, it was constructed in 1969.
 Since then, storage $4,000, physical plant $8,000, and vehicle shop $44,080 have been added.
 It was renovated after flooding in the early 2000's.

 This building, constructed in 1970, was named in honor of William R. Collins, a member of the Board of Trustees for 19 years and the first Trustee Emeritus.
 It was originally named the E. E. Smith Administration Building.
 Renovated in 2005. $475,000.
 This building houses Admissions and Student Affairs.

 This building, constructed in 1971, was named in honor of Dr. Carlton J. Barber, a member of the Board of Trustees for 25 years, 5 as Chairman and named Trustee Emeritus. $1,328,000 This building houses HR, Business & Finance and the Chancellor's Office.
 The Collins Building and Barber Building were named the E.E.
 Smith Administration Complex in 1981.

 Rudolph Jones Student Center

 This building was built in 1972 and was named in honor of Dr. Rudolph Jones, sixth president.
 This building houses much of the dining on campus as well as career services and banquet halls. $7,829,240

 Constructed in 1975, this building was named in honor of Dr. George Lee Butler, a prominent Dentist, Chairman of the Board of Trustees and Fayetteville native. $2,503,000

 Built in 1976.
-This building houses communications & marketing, advancement services, publications, events management and alumni affairs. $265,000
+This building houses communications & marketing, advancement services, publications, events management and alumni affairs.
+It was previously the Continuing Education building. $265,000

 New Residence Hall